bromsk/BayesInPython/docs/04-NonlinearInR.md

 ### Intercept RE, A RE, no GP

-This simulation study now adds the random effects to the left asymptote of the logistic curve, the $A$ parameter, allowing for different max trapping reduction (min $\beta_1$ values) at each location:
+This simulation now adds random effects to the left asymptote of the logistic curve, the $A$ parameter, allowing for different max trapping reduction (min $\beta_1$ values) at each location. *For this model, we will now have different trapping reduction (TR) curves for each location.*

 $$
 y_{ijt} \sim NegBinom(\lambda_{ijt}, \theta) \\